Package 'resmush'

 See Also

-reSmush.it API docs.
+reSmush.it API documentation.

 See resmush_clean_dir() to clean a directory of previous runs.

-Other functions for optimizing: resmush_dir(), resmush_url()
+Other image optimization functions: resmush_dir(), resmush_url()

 Examples